dbos-inc/dbos-docs/docs/api-reference/decorators.md

 }
 ```

-The first argument to an Operon workflow method must be a `WorkflowContext` (TODO add reference).
+The first argument to an Operon workflow method must be a [`WorkflowContext`](contexts.md#workflowcontext).
 This context can be used to invoke transactions and communicators, send and receive messages, and get other contextual information such as the authenticated user.

 `@OperonWorkflow()` takes an optional `WorkflowConfig` to configure the workflow, however there are currently no configuration items.